What Are Data Analyst Cover Letters?

 As you write your Data Analyst cover letter, keep these best practices in mind:

-Stay brief and focused.
-Your cover letter should be one page maximum.
+Your cover letter should be one-page maximum.
 Hiring Managers may be reviewing hundreds of cover letters, so focus on sharing your top data analytics skills and experiences.

-Edit and proofread.
 Data Analysts need a strong eye for detail—so make sure your cover letter reflects this.
-Before submitting, double check for spelling, grammar or typographical errors.
+Before submitting, double-check for spelling, grammar, or typographical errors.